Ozzie Albies Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres' 5.06 team ERA ranks 20th across all MLB pitching staffs.
+- The Padres' 4.93 team ERA ranks 20th among all league pitching staffs.

-- Padres pitchers combine to allow nine total home runs at a rate of 1.3 per game (to rank 20th in the league).
+- Padres pitchers combine to surrender 10 total home runs at a clip of 1.3 per game (to rank 18th in the league).

-- The Padres will send Martinez (0-1) out for his second start of the season.
+- The Padres will send Wacha (1-0) out to make his second start of the season.

-- The righty last appeared on Saturday against the Colorado Rockies, when he tossed seven innings, allowing four earned runs while giving up six hits.
+- His last time out was on Sunday against the Colorado Rockies, when the righty went six innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.